joe5saia/Hmc.jl/README.md

 `julia --project=. -p <number of cores to use> run_hmm.jl official` or `julia --project=. -p <number of cores to use> run_hmm.jl alter`

-`aggregate.jl` is a secondary script that calculats aggreate statistics
+`aggregate.jl` is a secondary script that calculates aggregate statistics

-The root directory has shell scripts that can be submited to Slurm to run the code